Misael-Ventura1/CS1632_Spring2026/syllabus.md

 that there main purpose is to improve your learning, not to assign you a score.
 Hence, the exercises are only scored as complete/incomplete and as long as you give it your honest best effort, I will mark them as complete, even if GradeScope autograder shows you an imperfect score.
-The only thing I ask of you is that, when you get an imperfect score, write in the Reflections section what difficulty you faced that prevented you from getting a perfect score (if you do not write the reflection, I can only assume that you did not spend enough effort).
-I strongly encourage you to actively ask questions when something does not work to your instructor or your classmates --- since exercises are not graded, you can even share and discuss each other's code!
+How do I know whether you gave a best effort even if you got an imperfect score?
+You needed to have asked at least one question on the relevant Teams channel about the problem you were facing, that has not been asked and answered before.
+Since exercises are meant to be a learning vehicle, you are encouraged to share and discuss any part of your work, including copying and pasting or uploading your code.
 Asking questions is part of the effort you are expected to spend.
 Here are the 10 exercises: